 Although there is an increasing number of foreign brands coming to China, Beijing will move up at its own pace.
 The fact is several unrealistic assumptions exists such as Chinese firms are all crooks or foreign businesses can’t thrive.
 Here are some truths:

 1. Chinese Consumers Vote with their Wallets: Starbucks and other global brands are more popular than ever – or anywhere.

 2. Beijing Bureaucrats and Shanghai Shoppers: Two Trains Running – Right at Each Other: The gulf between official industrial policy and consumer preference raises more questions than it answers.
 There are two trends running head-on towards one another, and it’s not going to end well.

 There are 3 possible themes for how the second part ends:

-- The Home Plate Effect.
-Large MNCs will be restricted and over-regulated, but under-the-radar entrepreneurs of all stripes and colors permitted to flourish as long as they do the right thing (i.e.: follow local laws and don’t command too high a market share).
+2. The Home Plate Effect.
+Large MNCs will be restricted and over-regulated, but under-the-radar entrepreneurs of all stripes and colors permitted to flourish as long as they do the right thing (i.e.: follow local laws and don’t command too high market share).

-- Beijing declares victory and we all get on with business like it used to be.
-MNCs are still held to more stringent regulatory standards, but the headlines will be about big fines for corruption or food safety – not arrests over national security.
+3. Beijing declares victory and we all get on with business like it used to be.
+MNCs are still held to more stringent regulatory standards, but the headlines will be about big fines for corruption or poor quality management (brought upon by inspection companies) – not arrests over national security.

 Whatever the outcome, the only thing we know for sure is that Beijing will move according to its own logic, for its own reasons.

 The following tips mentioned above are all based upon my first-hand experience after several years of doing business in China.
-I may never consider myself as an expert when it comes to business with the Chinese, but I certainly know what I am talking about and the tips I gave out have helped me thrive in a very challenging business environment which is China.
+I may never consider myself as an expert when it comes to business with the Chinese, but I certainly know what I am talking about and the tips I gave out have helped me thrive my contract manufacturing venture in a very challenging business environment here in China.